Optimal Signal Processing for Common Randomness Generation over MIMO Gaussian Channels with Applications in Identification: Application of Common Randomness: Secure Identification

 In addition, it holds by Proposition \ref{proposition1} that

-\end{proof} \begin{remark} It has recently been proved in \cite{wafapaper} that the secure identification capacity with randomized encoding is equal to the capacity of the channel to the legitimate receiver $C(g,P)$, as long as the secrecy capacity is strictly positive.
+\end{proof} \begin{remark} It has recently been proven in \cite{wafapaper} that the secure identification capacity with randomized encoding is equal to the capacity of the channel to the legitimate receiver $C(g,P)$, provided that the secrecy capacity is strictly positive.
 As long as $P$ is chosen to satisfy $C(g,P)\leq H(X)$, the lower bound in Proposition $\ref{proposition3}$ may exceed the capacity of the main channel.
-Let us consider again the example of binary sources presented in Example $\ref{example1}$.
-It is observed in Fig. \ref{figplotcomparetolowerbound} that we can achieve a performance gain of at least $0.1928$ for $P\thickapprox1.72$, $\mu=0.2$ and $\sigma^2=1$.
+Let us reconsider the example of binary sources presented in Example $\ref{example1}$.
+It is observed in Fig. $\ref{figplotcomparetolowerbound}$ that we can achieve a performance gain of at least $0.278$ for $P\approx1.72$, $\mu=0.2$, and $\sigma^2=1$.

-Furthermore, if we consider identification over Gaussian channels without correlation and with deterministic encoding, then, in this case, the identification capacity, measured on the log log scale as already introduced in Definition \ref{defcapacity}, is equal to zero.
-It implies that the secure identification capacity for this communication scenario is also always equal to zero.
-This proves, as already stated in Remark \ref{remarkcorrelation}, that in contrast to transmission, correlation allows a significant performance gain in the identification task. \end{remark} \begin{remark} Clearly, we can proceed analogously to derive a lower-bound for correlation-assisted secure identification capacity over MIMO GWC. \end{remark}
+Furthermore, if we consider identification over Gaussian channels without the availability of CR as a resource and with deterministic encoding, then, in this case, the identification capacity, measured on the log-log scale as already introduced in Definition $\ref{defcapacity}$, is equal to zero.
+This implies that the secure identification capacity for this communication scenario is also always equal to zero.
+This demonstrates, as already noted in Remark $\ref{remarkcorrelation}$, that in contrast to transmission, the resource CR allows for a significant performance gain in the identification task. \end{remark} \begin{remark} Clearly, we can proceed analogously to derive a lower bound for CR-assisted secure identification capacity over MIMO GWCs. \end{remark}